-In the postprocess stage, we see that $C_{\rm post}$ and $R_{\rm post}$ scale as $N$, and $D_{\rm post}$ scales as $N^{3/2}$.
-There is no acceleration by parallelism as the atoms are transferred to the remaining target sites one at a time.
-This contributes to a considerable time cost at large $N$ due to greater scaling exponents.
-Fortunately, the contribution of the postprocess stage can be mitigated by increasing the size of the initial array $L'$.
-By choosing $L' = \lceil (3/p)^{1/2} L \rceil$, the contribution of the postprocess stage becomes negligible, and $M$ and $D$ approach their saturation values, which are showed in \Fig{fig:MD} indicated as PCAs.
+In the postprocess stage, we see that both $C_{\rm post}$ and $R_{\rm post}$ scale as $N$, while $D_{\rm post}$ scales as $N^{3/2}$.
+Since the atoms are transferred to the remaining target sites one at a time, there is no acceleration through parallelism in this stage.
+As a result, the postprocess stage incurs a considerable time cost, especially for larger values of $N$, due to the higher scaling exponents.

+Fortunately, the impact of the postprocess stage can be mitigated by increasing the size of the initial array.
+By selecting a large $L' = \lceil (3/p)^{1/2} L \rceil$, the contribution of the postprocess stage becomes negligible.
+Consequently, the values of $M$ and $D$ approach their saturation values, as shown in \Fig{fig:MD}, indicated as PCAs.
 From fitting, we find the saturation values approximately